 What are your fees?

 The fee for individual sessions is $150 for 45 minutes.
-Couples session are $195 for 60 minutes.
 Payment is expected at the beginning of each session.
-I accept checks and take credit cards through Ivy Pay which is a confidential and HIPPAA protected app.
+I accept checks and take credit cards through Ivy Pay which is a confidential and HIPAA protected app.
 Make checks payable to Virtue Counseling.

 Therapy appointments are scheduled weekly, especially in the beginning weeks of treatment.
 Sessions are scheduled with me directly.
 You must inform me of any cancellations at least 24 hours in advance by calling 571-635-5855 and leaving a voicemail or emailing [email protected] to avoid any charges.